Self Assessment Tax Return: The freedom of working for yourself is great, and there is the potential for big money.

 After you submit your tax return, it is time to pay the amount you owe.
-It is vital that you pay tax before the deadline.
+You must pay tax before the deadline.
 Late payments usually attract interest and penalties.

-You can pay a tax bill by debit card, bank transfer, Bacs, direct debit.
+You can pay a tax bill by debit card, bank transfer, Bacs, or direct debit.

 You can find the full list of payment methods here

-Step 7: Keep the record of your tax return
+Step 7: Keep a record of your tax return

-It is always good to keep the record of your tax returns.
+It is always good to keep a record of your tax returns.

-In case HMRC chooses to investigate your tax return, you will need to provide your receipts, bank statements as proof.
+If HMRC chooses to investigate your tax return, you must provide your receipts and bank statements as proof.

 If you are a landlord or self-employed, you should keep the records for at least five years and 10 months.

-What are deadlines for self assessment tax year 2019/20?
+What are the deadlines for self assessment tax year 2021/22?

-What happens if you miss tax return deadline?
+What happens if you miss the tax return deadline?

-In case you miss the tax return deadline you will have to pay the penalty, which is £100 if you are up to 3 months late.
+If you miss the tax return deadline, you will have to pay the penalty, which is £100 if you are up to 3 months late.